universityofadelaide/shepherd/DEVELOPERS.md

 ### OpenShift in Docker configuration
 Minishift is really just another layer that you don't need, you can run OpenShift locally with just a couple of tweaks before running ./dsh
-* Install mysql on your local host, or in a docker container listening on 3306 (but it wont work within OpenShift as shepherd can't talk to it easily).
+* Install MariaDB on your localhost, or in a docker container listening on 3306.
 * Ensure that mysql is listening on all IP's
 * Grant root access to any host
 * Set the OPENSHIFT_TYPE env var to something other than 'minishift'